 As construction accounting specialists at REA explain, job costing is the core discipline of construction bookkeeping and the foundation for accurate bidding on future work.
 A business might run 12 active jobs simultaneously and without the right systems, those numbers blur together.

-would go out of business from just two or three inaccurate estimates.
+1 in 4 construction companies would go out of business from just two or three inaccurate estimates.

 Source: Intuit QuickBooks, survey of 600+ construction business owners.